neulab/cmulab/README.md

 TODO(aanastas): Provide info about the type of the annotation in a way other than the subclass name.

-The different Annotations can be filtered using the predefined filters, based on their status (todo(aanastas): talk to Graham) and based on the segment they belong to.
+The different Annotations can be filtered using the predefined filters, based on their status and based on the segment they belong to.

+TODO(aanastas): talk to Graham about the Annotation status (which matches if they were user provided, model generated, user confirmed, etc).

 We can use the API's forms (at the bottom) to create new entries. e.g. in the bottom of `http://localhost:8000/speech/segment/` you can add a name for a new segment (e.g. 's5') and click POST.
 Or even better, let's use a mock client (with httpie) to move things around.
 We will again create a couple new segments, without specifying the corpus that they belong to.
 In the other terminal (with the server still running) run (this shows the two formats you can pass information to the api):
 ```
  http -a antonis:password123 --form POST http://127.0.0.1:8000/speech/segment/ name="s6"
  http -a antonis:password123 --json POST http://127.0.0.1:8000/speech/segment/ {"name"="s7",}